1414vo/DIS-M1-Applied-DS/README.md

 - From a Docker container: ```jupyter notebook --ip 0.0.0.0 --no-browser```
 - From a local terminal ```jupyter notebok --ip=*```

 The notebooks can then be executed sequentially.
+Note that Question 4 takes a long amount of time to run (15-20 minutes if the machine is overloaded).
 ## Frameworks

 The entire project was built on **Python** and uses the following packages: